 October 12, Luke 11: 15-26

 In today’s Gospel St. Luke speaks of the evil spirit after it has been chased out: “When an unclean spirit goes out of someone, it roams through arid regions searching for rest but, finding none, it says, ‘I shall return to my home from which I came.’
 But upon returning, it finds it swept clean and put in order.
 Then it goes and brings back seven other spirits more wicked than itself who move in and dwell there, and the last condition of that man is worse than the first.”

 Every have this happen to you?
 Can’t think of any instance where it did?
 It really happens to all of us a lot and is so obvious we fail to see it.
 How about the many times we have gone on a diet of some sort.
 I may say that I am not going to eat any more candy.
 We are successful for three weeks and then one day a friend offers me a piece of candy and I take it.
 Then I start eating candy again and find that I am eating three times as much as I did before I went on the diet.
 The same thing can happen with cigarettes, booze, food, whatever.
 “The last condition is worse than the first.”

-Saturday of the 27th Week in Ordinary Time
+Saturday of the Twenty-Seventh Week in Ordinary Time

 “Rather, blessed are those who hear the word of God and keep it.”

-We have spoken before in these homilies about the quality of listening that we must have if we are to love God with all our heart, being, strength and mind.
+Last Tuesday in our homily we talked about the quality of listening that we must have if we are to love God with all our heart, being, strength and mind.
 If you recall, we said we must listen carefully, pay attention to what is being said, comprehend and understand it, and listen with a hearing that leads to conversion.
 The conversion is where the true blessedness, spoken of in today’s Gospel, comes from.

 Lord, help me to truly listen to your word and keep it.